xarvh/independence/README.md

 testMonkey.swing() # Will work as normal

-# Provide only moment and leave all other dependenice undefined:
+# Provide only moment and leave all other dependencies undefined:
 pureMonkey = monkey.dependingOnlyOn
   moment: -> format: -> 'Yip!'